 Participants who receive LTSS may be eligible to receive out-of-area LTSS services when traveling.
-The Provider or Participant should contact the Service Coordination Department for prior authorization.
+The Provider or Participant should contact the Service Coordination Department at 1-833-280-8508 (TTY: 711) for prior authorization.
+Representatives are available from 8 a.m. to 5 p.m., Monday through Friday.